aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/project-data-reading/read-table-data/_index.md

 In this tutorial, we'll explore how to read table data from a file using Aspose.Tasks for Java.
 Aspose.Tasks is a powerful Java library that allows developers to work with Microsoft Project documents programmatically.
 ## Prerequisites
 Before we begin, make sure you have the following prerequisites:
 1. Java Development Kit (JDK): Ensure that you have JDK installed on your system.
-You can download and install it from the official Oracle website.
+You can download and install it from the Oracle website.
 2. Aspose.Tasks for Java JAR File: Download the Aspose.Tasks for Java library from the [download link](https://releases.aspose.com/tasks/java/) and include it in your Java project.

 ## Import Packages